yahoo/bgdocs/doc-site/content/en/questions.md

 Your questions and feedback help us.

 ### Ideas
-* You want to more about how something works?
+* You want to know more about how something works?
 * You want to know why something works the way it does?
 * How to integrate with your favorite library?
 * What is a good pattern for expressing your particular problem?